jandecaluwe/urubu/doc/install.md

 date: 2014-01-10
 ---

-Urubu requires Python 2.7.
-It is developed with Python 3 in mind, but only tested with Python 2.7.
+Urubu works with modern versions of Python 2 and Python 3 using the same codebase.
+More specifically, it requires Python 2.7 or Python 3.4.

 You can install Urubu using pip: